sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 #### Linking

-Linking to other pages related to a subject is a great signal to search engines which helps them distinguish homonyms.
+Linking to other pages related to a subject is a powerful signal to search engines which helps them distinguish homonyms.
 So, consider adding one or two links related to the subject.

-Focus will detect a link when a word is found in the URL, content, or title of an `<a>` tag.
+The Focus extension will detect a link when a word is found in the URL, content, or title of an `<a>` tag.

 #### Meta description

 Meta descriptions don't help in ranking.
 However, they do help potential visitors to know if the content they're looking for is on your page.

-If the subject isn't found in the meta description, Google often tries to fill it in with a (often confusing) sentence from your content.
+If the subject isn't found in the meta description, Google often tries to fill it in with an (often confusing) sentence from your content.
 So, to prevent this from happening, Focus notifies you via this rating.

 #### Page URL